-Even if you think you don’t know enough about native plants and animals, you will receive training and be provided with the required resources.
-There is also a buddy mentoring system where experienced Garden Guides will show you how it’s done.
+You don't need to be an expert on native plants and animals.
+You will receive training and be provided with resources.
+There is buddy mentoring system with experienced Garden Guides to show you how it’s done.

 Council encourages people of all backgrounds and ethnicities to become Garden Guides so that we can more effectively spread the wildlife gardening message to the culturally diverse communities that add to the City’s rich social character.

-Volunteer Garden Guide application, induction and training stages will occur throughout the year.
-To stay informed about volunteer information and intake sessions, contact email@example.com.
+Volunteer Garden Guide application, induction, and training occurs throughout the year.
+To express your interest, contact email@example.com.

 Community education is required to create better outcomes for native wildlife on a range of issues.
 Inclusive messages about the simple actions and solutions to help wildlife are provided.